 - A. When submitting questions regarding the legality of a stunt, pyramid, dismount or other cheerleading action, please follow the directions listed below: - 1.
-Using a video camera record your team performing the action in question.
+Record your team performing the action in question.
 Film the stunt from both the front and side. - 2.
 Send the recording, along with the appropriate form located on the OSSAA website and \$10.00 (made payable to the OSSAA) The \$10 fee will be assessed for each review submitted.
 If you submitted the same stunt more than once, an additional \$10 will be charged.
-You may send electronic files to acassell@ossaa.com you must send the \$10.00 fee via regular mail.
-Stunt reviews not sent directly to the OSSAA will not be reviewed. - B. The OSSAA will view the video and notify you of the legality or illegality of the action in question. - C. Stunt review requests must be received by September 6, 2024.
+You may send electronic files to blester@ossaa.com.
+The \$10.00 fee should be sent via regular mail.
+Stunt reviews not sent directly to the OSSAA will not be reviewed. - B. The OSSAA will view the video and notify you of the legality or illegality of the action in question. - C. Stunt review requests must be received by September 5, 2025.
 No stunts will be reviewed after the deadline.
 No exceptions.